Friedrich482/manga-xr/README.md

   - [x] Break the massive zustand store into slices
   - [ ] Fix the issue of plaiceholder not working with client components
   - [ ] use the theme to get system for the theme if it is the case
+  - [ ] When user reaches the end of the last chapter, the next chapter button should lead to the mangaPage instead of being grayed out